 - Semi finals: The remaining four players will play head to head, best two out of three.
 The winner of each pairing will advance.
 The losers will play one game for 3-4th place.

 - Final: The remaining two players will play head to head, best three out of five.
 The winner rocks!
 The loser is pretty good too!

-B and C-division playoffs will be conducted as two separate eight strikes knockout tournaments.
+B–Division and C-Division playoffs will be conducted as two separate six strikes knockout tournaments.
 Players will be put in groups or three- or four players.
 Pairings will be balanced.
 In four-player groups 0/1/2/3 strikes are awarded to 1st/2nd/3rd/4th place.
 In three-player groups 0/1/2 strikes are awarded to 1st/2nd/3rd place.
-When a player receives their eighth strikes they are eliminated from the tournament.
+When a player receives their sixth strike, they are eliminated from the tournament.
 The last player standing is the winner of the tournament.
 In case of a tie for second, third, and/or fourth place, one game will be played to determine those places.
 The higher regular season seed will have the choice of position or game.